Gopichand241975/Human-Detection-for-Search-and-Rescue-Onboard-vs-Edge-vs-Cloud-Inference/README.md

 - Flask / Socket Programming (for communication between client and server)
 - Matplotlib (for graphs and analysis)
 - tcp protocol
+- used yolo pretrained model- we trained only for detecting humans

 # Hardware Used